Choosing a name…

 Can I use my own name in the corporate name?

 Yes, personal names are sufficiently distinctive and are acceptable in a corporation's name.
 Generally, however, you cannot use your name alone as the name of the corporation.
-"Jill Jones Ltd." is not acceptable but "Jill Jones Consulting Ltd." is.
-No consent is required if you are signing the incorporating documents or if you will be a director of the new corporation.
-Otherwise you will have to provide such consent.
+For example, "Jill Jones Ltd." is not acceptable but "Jill Jones Consulting Ltd." is.
+No consent is required if you are signing the incorporating documents.
+Otherwise, you will have to provide consent.

 My business already has a name but is not incorporated.
 Can I continue to use this name if I apply for federal incorporation?